-This morning we took my mother to the Department of Neurology at National Taiwan University Hospital for a follow-up consultation.
+This morning, we took my mother to the Department of Neurology at National Taiwan University Hospital for a follow-up consultation.
 Although her dementia assessment remained at a moderate level, her score had improved compared to last year.
-The doctor emphasized that achieving this progress wasn’t easy and it was indeed commendable.
-I have found that recently there were more people coming and going at home, and the opportunities for everyone to interact with mom have increased.
-My mother became more animated, engaging in conversations, and her memory lapses have reduced.
-I firmly believe that interactions play a crucial role in slowing down the progression of dementia.
+The doctor emphasized that achieving this progress wasn’t easy and was indeed commendable.
+I’ve noticed that recently there have been more people coming and going at home, increasing opportunities for everyone to interact with Mom.
+She has become more animated, engaging in conversations, and her memory lapses have lessened.
+I firmly believe that interaction plays a crucial role in slowing the progression of dementia.

 這天早上我們帶媽媽去台大回診神經內科,她的失智評鑑雖然仍維持在中度,但是分數比去年有進步,醫生說這是非常不容易的事。我發現最近家裏比較多人來來去去,大家與媽媽的互動機會增加,媽媽活潑許多,話也多些,忘記人的機率也減少。我相信互動絕對是對減緩失智有極大的助益。